PCtzonoes/my-site/src/resume-pedro.md

 ### Summary

-Experienced programmer with over five years in developing Games and Apps.
-Proficient in C#, C++, C, Rust, and Lua.
-Experienced in Unity3D, Unreal Engine, and Agile Development practices.
-Seeking to leverage my technical skills in a challenging and innovative software development role.
+I am an experienced programmer with over five years of expertise in developing games and applications.
+My technical proficiency spans .NET Core, Unity3D, and Unreal Engine (C++/Unreal Blueprints), with a strong emphasis on technical design and comprehensive documentation.

+I have a proven track record of successfully managing complex projects from conception to launch.
+I excel at creating efficient team pipelines, implementing productivity-enhancing tools, and driving innovation in game design.
+My passion for crafting engaging user experiences fuels my commitment to continuous improvement and excellence in every project I undertake.

 ### Technical Skills